Home for Global Students

 GET APP

-What are the fun things to do in Pittsburgh?
+What are the top things to do in Pittsburgh?
 What is Pittsburgh known for?
 Read this article to find out more.
 Pittsburgh offers endless excitement for all ages and interests.
 Whether you’re visiting for the first time, a long-time resident, or returning after some time away, the city’s attractions and sightseeing spots will captivate you.
 In other words, whether you’re seeking outdoor adventures, indoor thrills, or family-friendly fun, Pittsburgh has something for everyone.
 Known as the city of bridges and champions, Pittsburgh has fun activities for everyone.
 Get ready to explore the best stuff to do in Pittsburgh and create lasting memories.

 1. Phipps Conservatory and Botanical Gardens